jamadam/Marquee/readme.md

 [Marquee] provedes [Mojo::Template] based template handler which allows templates to be written in more Perlish instead of template specific syntax, therefore, it requires less lerning cost (by comparison to [Mason]).

-### Generating Content-Type automatically

-[Marquee] restricts tempalte names as name.format.handler style so that the system can auto detect Content-Type and implicitly serve the header.
-This system is more resonable (by comparison to PHP).

 ### Easy to install